Assistant Professor, Department of Fish & Wildlife Sciences, University of Idaho

 2013, 2009, 2007: Faculty, Alaska Wildlands Studies Program, Wrangell-St. Elias National Park, Alaska

-2012: Lead Instructor, “Principles of Ecology" (BIOL 271), Department of Biology and Wildlife, University of Alaska Fairbanks (UAF)
+2012: Instructor, “Principles of Ecology" (BIOL 271), Department of Biology and Wildlife, University of Alaska Fairbanks (UAF)

 AWARDS AND FELLOWSHIPS

 2016: University of Idaho Excellence in Communication/Outreach Award